 Diabetes is a disorder of metabolism, the way our bodies use digested food for energy.
 Diabetes develops when the pancreas does not make enough insulin, or the cells in the muscles, liver, and fat do not use insulin properly, or both.
 As a result, the amount of glucose in the blood increases while the cells are starved of energy.

 Often, individuals with diabetes experience changes in the blood vessels that could possibly lead to cardiovascular disease.
 If you have diabetes, the linings of the blood vessels can become thicker, which makes it even more difficult for blood to flow through the vessels.
 If your blood flow is impaired, heart problems or stroke can occur.
 Your blood vessels can also suffer damage elsewhere in the body due to diabetes, which can lead to eye problems, kidney problems, and poor circulation to the legs and feet.
+For most of these problems there is help available, for example an eye surgeon could help you with any effects it has on your eyes, but it is still important to deal with the root cause.

 Individuals who have diabetes, there blood sugar is often much higher than it should be.
 There are also some lifestyle habits that may also raise the risk of heart disease.
 Here are some tips that will allow you to lower your risk: Keep your blood sugar level under control.
 If you control your blood sugar level it will allow you to lower your risk of heart disease.
 Lose weight and keep it off.
 By losing weight it will help a lot of your health issues.
 If you have a lot of extra weight it is important to lose the weight.
 It will help decrease your risk for heart disease.
 You don’t have to lose an extreme amount of weight.
 Even losing ten pounds can help.
 Increase your physical activity.
 Exercise is extremely important for people who have diabetes.
 You can work with your doctor to create exercises that will work best for you and be safe.